TRaSH-Guides/Guides/docs/Glossary/index.md

 ### Atomic Moves

-This is a real file move, carried out instantaneously, not the copying of a file from the download folder to the media folder and then deleting the file from the download folder.
+This is a real file move, carried out instantaneously, rather than by copying a file from one location to another and then deleting the file from the original folder.

 ### Instant Moves